truher/frc-test/cv1/safety.md

 [not a hazard for everyday situations](https://cie.co.at/publications/position-statement-blue-light-hazard-april-23-2019) but also pointed out that, for people who might not behave "normally" (i.e. a child who might stare at a blue light for a long time because they find it fascinating), the (non-exempt) exposure limits should be __reduced by a factor of ten.__

+Cree provides [eye safety guidance](https://cree-led.com/media/documents/XLamp_EyeSafety.pdf), based on their own testing, which focuses on blue light (400-480 nm).
+They classify the XP-E2 in the "moderate risk" category ("no hazard due to aversion response") when driven with the 1X current maximum.
+They also find that the transition from "low risk" to "moderate risk" happens at around 0.1 amps, and that the maximum safe distance is something like 200-500 mm.

 <hr>